predsci/PROF/mkdocs/docs/setup.md

 >\> fit_traj <- plot_fit(prof_data = prof_data, par_list = par_list, fit_list = fit_list)

-The plotting routine returns a list with two elements ('covid19' and 'influenza') each element is a list with the trajectories used to create the plots, the date array and the reported incidence array.
+Please note that by default this routine also plots the results of fitting a baseline statistical model to the data.
+Early in the season this may provide a reasonable fit and forecast.

+The plotting routine returns a list with the following elements: fit_traj - a list for each disease containing: model fit mechanistic trajectories, dates, and reported incidence stat_traj - a list for each disease containing: baseline statistical trajectories, dates and reported incidence pl - a list of ggplot2 objects one for each disease for the mechanistic plots pl_stat - a list of ggplot2 objects one for each disease for the statistical plots

 To save the plot to a file use: